MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/scale-up-instance-configuration.md

 ### Pre-requisites

-Auto scale-out is only available for MCT **Standard SKU plan**.
+Auto scale-out is only available for CT **Standard SKU plan**.

 :::image type="content" source="../../media/10JanStd.png" alt-text="standard":::

 ### Option 1 - Enabling  auto scale-out during instance creation

-On the azure portal MCT instance creation blade, there will be a checkbox which denotes whether to enable auto-scale out for the instance.
+On the azure portal CT instance creation blade, there will be a checkbox which denotes whether to enable auto-scale out for the instance.
 Checking the auto scale-out checkbox is enough.

 :::image type="content" source="../../media/10JanAuto_1.png" alt-text="autoscaledep":::